Gravel Driveway Installation & Repair in Vidalia, GA

 How do you stop gravel driveway erosion?

-Gravel driveway erosion in Vidalia, GA and across southeast Georgia is most often caused by improper crown grading — when a driveway is flat or crowned incorrectly, water channels down the center or collects along the edges and carries gravel away.
-The fix is regrading the driveway surface to a proper crown (higher in the center, sloping to both edges) so water sheets off rather than pools.
-On sloped driveways, water bars or drainage swales direct runoff away before it gains speed.
-A well-crowned, properly graded driveway in Toombs County typically requires top-dressing every 2 to 3 years rather than constant repair.
+Erosion is almost always caused by a flat or poorly crowned surface — water channels down the center or pools at the edges and carries stone off.
+The fix is regrading to a proper crown (higher in the center, sloping to both edges) so water sheets off instead of pooling.
+On steeper sections, water bars or drainage swales redirect runoff before it gains speed.
+A well-crowned road typically needs top-dressing every 2 to 3 years instead of constant repair.

 How long does a gravel driveway last?

-A properly installed gravel driveway in Vidalia, GA can last many years with routine maintenance — typically a top-dressing and regrade every 2 to 3 years.
-The base layer, when correctly built with compacted crusher run and proper drainage, essentially lasts indefinitely.
-What wears down is the surface gravel, which gets displaced by traffic and weather.
-Annual inspection and light maintenance can keep a rural Georgia gravel driveway in solid condition for decades at a fraction of the cost of paved alternatives.
+With routine maintenance — top-dressing and regrading every 2 to 3 years — a properly built access road lasts indefinitely.
+The base layer, constructed with compacted crusher run and proper drainage, doesn't wear out.
+What degrades is the surface stone, displaced by traffic and weather.
+Annual inspection and light touch-up can keep a rural road solid for decades at a fraction of the cost of paving.

 What is crusher run and is it good for driveways?

-Crusher run — also called crush and run or processed gravel — is a mix of crushed stone and stone dust that compacts tightly under traffic.
-In Vidalia, GA and across southeast Georgia, it is the standard base material for gravel driveways because the angular particles interlock and firm up rather than shifting or washing away.
-Crusher run is excellent for gravel driveway bases in Toombs County and handles the region's sandy loam soils well.
-It is typically not used as a surface layer because the stone dust can become muddy when wet; #57 stone is preferred on top.
+Crusher run — also called crush and run — is crushed stone mixed with stone dust that compacts tightly under traffic.
+The angular particles interlock rather than shifting or washing away, which is why it's the standard base material for this region.
+It handles sandy loam soils well, but is typically not used as a surface layer because the dust content can turn muddy when wet — #57 stone goes on top.

 What are the pros and cons of a gravel driveway?

-Pros: significantly lower upfront cost than concrete or asphalt, better drainage (no runoff pooling), handles tree roots and soil movement without cracking, easy to repair and expand, and practical for the long rural driveways common on Toombs County properties.
-Cons: requires periodic top-dressing and regrading (typically every 2 to 3 years), gravel can migrate onto lawns, and a poorly graded gravel driveway can develop ruts and potholes faster than expected.
-For most rural Vidalia, GA and Toombs County properties, the economics and practicality of gravel make it the clear choice over paved alternatives.
+Pros: much lower upfront cost than concrete or asphalt, better drainage (no runoff pooling), handles tree roots and soil movement without cracking, easy to repair and widen.
+Cons: needs periodic top-dressing and regrading (every 2 to 3 years), stone can migrate onto lawns, and a poorly graded surface develops ruts and potholes faster.
+For most rural properties in this area, the economics and practicality of gravel make it the clear choice over paved alternatives.

 How do you keep gravel from washing away on a driveway?

-Preventing gravel washout on a driveway in Toombs County requires three things: proper crown grading so water sheds to the sides, adequate drainage swales or ditches along the driveway edges, and the right gravel sizing for the surface layer.
-Angular gravel like #57 stone stays in place far better than rounded pea gravel because the flat faces interlock under traffic.
-On steep sections, water bars — small mounded ridges across the driveway — redirect runoff before it picks up speed and carries gravel downhill.
+Preventing washout takes three things: proper crown grading so water sheds to both sides, drainage swales or ditches along the edges, and angular stone (like #57) that interlocks under traffic.
+On steeper sections, water bars — small ridges across the road — redirect runoff before it accelerates and carries stone downhill.

 Can you install a gravel driveway on a slope?

-Yes — gravel driveways can be installed on sloped terrain in southeast Georgia, but slope increases the importance of proper drainage design.
-On grades steeper than roughly 10%, water bars should be incorporated to redirect runoff laterally off the driveway before it erodes the surface.
-Angular crusher run and #57 stone are the correct materials for sloped installations — rounded gravel is not suitable because it rolls downhill under traffic.
-Proper grading of the base before any stone is placed is the most critical step for a slope installation.
+Yes — gravel roads work on sloped terrain, but steeper grades demand better drainage design.
+Above roughly 10% grade, water bars redirect runoff laterally before it erodes the surface.
+Angular crusher run and #57 stone are the right choice here — rounded gravel rolls downhill under traffic.
+Getting the base grade right before any stone goes down is the critical step.

 What is the difference between #57 stone and crusher run?

-#57 stone is a uniformly-sized crushed stone (approximately 3/4 inch) used primarily as the surface layer of a gravel driveway — it drains well and provides a clean, stable driving surface.
-Crusher run is a blend of crushed stone and stone dust that compacts into a firm, cohesive base when properly graded and compacted.
-For a quality Toombs County gravel driveway, both are needed: crusher run on the bottom for structural integrity, #57 stone on top for the driving surface.
+#57 stone is uniformly-sized crushed stone (about 3/4 inch) used as the surface layer — it drains well and provides a stable driving surface.
+Crusher run is crushed stone blended with stone dust that compacts into a firm, cohesive base.
+For a quality installation, both are needed: crusher run on the bottom for structure, #57 stone on top for the driving surface.

 Who installs gravel driveways near me?

-Vidalia Gravel are the gravel driveway contractors Vidalia, GA and Toombs County property owners call for new installations, repairs, and grading.
-We serve Vidalia, Lyons, Santa Claus, and surrounding rural communities — if your property is in Toombs County, submit a request for a free quote and we'll follow up to confirm scheduling.
+Our crew handles new installations, repairs, and grading across the county — Vidalia, Lyons, Santa Claus, and surrounding rural communities.
+If your property is in Toombs County, submit a request through the form and we'll follow up to confirm scheduling.

 Can a gravel driveway be plowed?

-Yes — gravel driveways can be plowed in southeast Georgia, though snow events are infrequent enough that most Toombs County property owners rely on a blade-equipped skid steer or small tractor rather than a dedicated snow plow.
-The key is to set the blade slightly above grade so it pushes material off the surface rather than digging into the gravel.
-A properly crowned gravel driveway sheds most ice and light snow on its own when the surface drains correctly.
+Yes — gravel roads can be plowed, though snow is infrequent enough here that most property owners use a blade-equipped skid steer or small tractor rather than a dedicated plow.
+The key is setting the blade slightly above grade so it pushes material off the surface rather than digging into the stone.
+A properly crowned road sheds most ice and light snow on its own.

 How do you fix ruts in a gravel driveway?

-Fixing ruts in a gravel driveway in Toombs County requires addressing the cause, not just filling the grooves.
-Ruts form when the base has failed or softened — typically from poor drainage, inadequate base depth, or heavy equipment loads on a wet driveway.
-Proper repair involves removing soft base material, adding compacted crusher run to rebuild the sub-grade, then regrading the surface with fresh stone.
-Simply adding loose gravel to a rutted surface without fixing the base will result in ruts returning quickly.
+Fixing ruts means addressing the cause — not just filling the grooves.
+Ruts form when the base has failed or softened from poor drainage, inadequate depth, or heavy loads on a wet road.
+Proper repair removes soft material, adds compacted crusher run to rebuild the sub-grade, then regrades the surface with fresh stone.
+Adding loose gravel on top without fixing the base guarantees the ruts return.

 How wide should a gravel driveway be?

-A standard single-lane gravel driveway in Toombs County, Georgia is typically 10 to 12 feet wide — enough for one vehicle with a small buffer on each side.
-For two-lane access or properties with larger equipment traffic (farm machinery, delivery trucks, logging equipment), 14 to 16 feet is the practical minimum.
-Rural farm roads in southeast Georgia commonly run 12 to 14 feet to handle equipment loads common on agricultural properties.
+A single-lane rural access road is typically 10 to 12 feet wide — enough for one vehicle with a small buffer.
+For two-lane access or properties with farm machinery, delivery trucks, or logging equipment, 14 to 16 feet is the practical minimum.
+Farm roads in this area commonly run 12 to 14 feet to handle agricultural equipment.

 What size gravel is best for a driveway?

-#57 crushed stone — approximately 3/4 inch in size — is the standard surface layer choice for gravel driveways in southeast Georgia.
-It drains well, stays in place under normal vehicle traffic, and provides a smooth driving surface.
-For the base layer, crusher run (a mix of crushed stone and stone dust, typically 1/2 inch and below) is preferred because it compacts firmly and locks together — preventing the base from softening or shifting under Toombs County's wet season conditions.
+#57 crushed stone — about 3/4 inch — is the standard surface choice.
+It drains well, stays put under normal traffic, and provides a smooth driving surface.
+For the base, crusher run (crushed stone mixed with stone dust, typically 1/2 inch and below) compacts firmly and locks together, preventing the base from softening or shifting under wet season conditions.

 Does a gravel driveway need a base layer?